There are responsibilities you must meet when you get ABSTUDY Fares Allowance.

 - have a contact number for your school, including one for after hours

-- dress appropriately for travel carrier’s rules, for example, you must wear shoes
+- dress to meet the travel carrier’s rules, for example, you must wear shoes

-- make sure your baggage meets your travel carrier’s allowances, for example, charter flights may have smaller weight and size allowances
+- make sure your baggage meets your travel carrier’s weight and size allowances

 - follow the travel carrier’s rules at the transport terminal, including getting there early.